How to Beat the High Cost of Social Activities

 It’s always fun to grab your friends and catch the latest blockbuster film, but going to the movies is more expensive than ever before.
 The average cost of a movie ticket is approaching $9 — and is already higher in major metro areas (pushing $15 in NYC).
 Plus, many theaters now add a surcharge for movies shown in 3D or IMAX.
 Then you have to factor in the cost of the popcorn, candy and drinks, and you’re looking at an event that rings in at least $25 or more per person.
 Do that a few times a month and the costs really add up.
 But you don’t have to go broke to see a great movie.
 Hosting a movie night at home is just as much fun and much less expensive.
 With streaming and on-demand services, you can see recent movies for just a few bucks.
 Ask everyone to bring their favorite movie snacks and drinks and the whole evening rings in at less than $10 per person.

 If you hear “empty wallet” when someone says “road trip,” you’re not alone.
 When you add up the cost of gas, meals, activities and lodging, that quick little getaway can end up costing a few hundred bucks — and potentially blowing your budget for the month.
 So does that mean you’re stuck doing the same old thing this weekend?
 No way!
 Instead of heading out of town, get your friends together for some local sightseeing.
 Visit all those places you always mean to go, but never make the time for.
 That could be popular museums, historical attractions or outdoor activities.
-You’ll see your town in a whole new way and gain a greater appreciation for what has always been in your own backyard.
+You’ll see your town in a whole new way and gain a greater appreciation for it.

 It’s Friday afternoon and your coworkers are ready to relax with conversation and drinks at happy hour.
 It’s fun, sure, but it can also end up being expensive.
-What starts out as a drink or two often turns into more, then everyone starts ordering food and before you know it, it’s 11 pm and you have to call an Uber to get home because you accidentally had one too many.
+What starts out as a drink or two often turns into more, then everyone starts ordering food.
+Before you know it, it’s 11 pm and you have to call an Uber to get home because you accidentally had one too many.
 You’ve just blown through your whole weekend budget before the weekend really even started.
 Instead, plan to get together after work at someone’s house.
 Chip in so the host can provide mixers and snacks and everyone else can BYOB to share.
-If you think you’ll miss out on meeting new people, have everyone invite someone from outside the immediate friend group to bring in new faces.
+If you think you’ll miss out on meeting new people, have everyone invite someone from outside the immediate friend group.

 Shopping with Friends